Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

 ### Acknowledgements

--   My Mentor Gerry for continuous helpful feedback and support.
+-   My mentor Gerry for continuous helpful feedback and support.

 -   Tutor support at Code Institute for their support.